Top Cow Productions: 1990s

 Marc Silvestri was one of the original seven founders of Image Comics, along with Erik Larsen, Rob Liefeld, Jim Lee, Todd McFarlane, Jim Valentino, and Whilce Portacio.
-When Image Comics first launched in 1992, Silvestri was still part of the Homage Studios group which at the time he co-owned Lee, Joe Chiodo, Portacio, and Scott Williams.
+When Image Comics first launched in 1992, Silvestri was still part of the Homage Studios group which at the time he co-owned with Lee, Joe Chiodo, Portacio, and Scott Williams.
 Silvestri's first title for Image Comics was Cyberforce.
 By the time the second issue was released in March 1993 Silvestri was publishing under the Top Cow Productions name.

 Silvestri says that naming his company "Top Cow" was a drunken decision.
 He was about to change the name to "Ballistic Studios," but changed his mind when he saw the Top Cow logo.

 Silvestri began expanding his line with Cyberforce spin-off called Codename: Strykeforce in 1994, which became the third top selling comic book of the year.
 He left Homage Studios in 1994 to move to Los Angeles to be closer to Hollywood and to better distinguish his publishing efforts from Lee's.

 Following the move, Top Cow expanded its line of titles and its pool of talent.
 Chris Claremont wrote Cyberforce issues 9 through 11, published between December 1994 and April 1995.
 Also in 1995, Top Cow published a Velocity mini-series written by Kurt Busiek, a Weapon Zero mini-series written by Walt Simonson, and Steve Gerber took over writing chores on Codename: Strykeforce starting with issue 10.